semereab-merry/Machine-learning-projects/index.md

 <br/>

-## <a href="https://www.kaggle.com/code/merryzeray/association-rule-happiness-dataset" target="_blank"> Happiness distribution analysis using Association Rule Technique </a>
+## Happiness distribution analysis using Association Rule Technique
 I used an apriori model predict find the assosciation among services in a place to predict the likelyhood of considered a place happy.
-The model is useful for residents to make a prediction for better housing environment.
+The model is useful for residents to make a prediction for better housing environment. <a href="https://www.kaggle.com/code/merryzeray/association-rule-happiness-dataset" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Plot of the model | Results|
 | ----------- | ----------- |----------- |